Jason Voorhees: Popularity

 Jason Voorhees is one of the leading cultural icons of American popular culture.
 In 1992 Jason was awarded the MTV Lifetime Achievement Award.
 He was the first of only three completely fictional characters to be presented the award; Godzilla (1996) and Chewbacca (1997) are the others.
 Jason was named No. 26 in Wizard magazine's "100 greatest villains of all time".
-Universal Studios theme parks, in collaboration with New Line Cinema, used the character for their Halloween Horror Nights event.
+Universal Studios Theme Parks, in collaboration with New Line Cinema, used the character for their Halloween Horror Nights event.
 In June 2020, Jason appears in a PSA to encourage people to wear a mask during the COVID-19 pandemic.
 In October 2021, IGN named Jason the "Greatest Movie Slasher of All Time", while Scott Gleeson of USA Today named Jason the 2nd most "haunting horror movie villain".
 Red Bull called Jason as one of the scariest video game villains of all time, because "playing as Jason is loads of fun, but having to run and hide from him is as exhilarating as it is terrifying."

 The character has been produced and marketed as merchandise over the years.
 In 1988 Screamin' Toys produced a model kit where owners could build their own Jason statuette.
-The kit required the owner to cut and paint various parts in order to assemble the figure.
+The kit required the owner to cut and paint various parts to assemble the figure.
 Six years later, Screamin' Toys issued a new model kit for Jason Goes to Hell.
 Both kits are now out of production.
 McFarlane Toys released two toy lines, one in 1998 and the other in 2002.
 The first was a figure of Jason from Jason Goes to Hell, and the other was of Über-Jason from Jason X. Since McFarlane's last toy line in 2002, there has been a steady production of action figures, dolls, and statuettes.
 These include tie-ins with the film Freddy vs. Jason (2003).
 In April 2010 Sideshow Toys released a polystone statue of Jason, based on the version appearing in the 2009 remake.
 NECA and Mezco Toyz also released figures of Jason in its own action figure series.